Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 These are the basic fare prices you must pay every time you ride on the CTrain and the bus.
 Once you have paid for your fare, your ticket will be valid for 90 minutes.
 This allows you to transfer buses and trains for free, as long as the transfer happens within 90 minutes of purchasing your ticket.

-Make sure you have a full plan of what buses and trains you need to take to get to your destination.
-If you have to transfer from the CTrain to a bus or vice-versa, you will need to ask for a transfer from your bus driver or hold on to your CTrain ticket.
+Make sure you have a full plan of what buses and trains you need to take to your destination.
+If you transfer from the CTrain to a bus or vice-versa, you will need to ask for a transfer from your bus driver or hold on to your CTrain ticket.

 How To Pay Your Fare